 Justin Dalrymple is originally from the San Francisco Bay Area, and graduated from California State University, East Bay with a degree in Political Science.
-He is planning on focusing on the history of the Middle East after WWI, including nationalism and state formation in the Levant.
-He enjoys playing and watching sports, reading, and spending time with friends and family.
+He focuses on Middle East history post-WWI.
+His research focus is on state formation and state building in Transjordan.
+He enjoys playing and watching sports, reading, spending time with friends and family, and exploring Washington, DC.

 Natalie Donnell graduated from the Auburn University Honors College with a bachelors degree in History and French.
 She spent a semester studying at the Sorbonne in Paris, and more recently lived in Lille, in northern France, working as an English teaching assistant.
 She plans to focus her research on the social and intellectual history of Early Modern France.